 Ever since I visited the Angkor Wat Ruins in Siem Reap, Cambodia in 2007, I’ve been itching to go back.
 Back then, I was on a six-month around-the-world journey and I had allocated only three days in Siem Reap.
 I was under the mistaken impression that the ancient Khmer site that most refer to as Angkor Wat was a single temple and I assumed three days would be more than sufficient.
 How wrong I was!

 Angkor is the umbrella name for an archeological site that encompasses the different capitals of the Khmer Empire, which ruled much of Southeast Asia from the 9th to the 15th century.
 Angkor Wat, though an admittedly important religious structure, was a single temple in the Angkor kingdom.
-Ruins of the Khmer kingdom dot the countryside for more than 400 square kilometers around Angkor Wat.
+Ruins of the Khmer kingdom dot the countryside for more than 400 square kilometers around what comprises the UNESCO World Heritage Site.
 In three days, I barely scraped the surface, visiting Bayon, Ta Prohm, and a number of the more well-known sites.
 This time, I was determined to see the many of the smaller, lesser-known ruins.